fvasco/game-of-life-csp-fusco/README.md

 That results in `50,002` virtual threads and `497,305` channels.

 ```
-java --enable-preview -cp target/classes/ gameoflife.Main patterns/puffer_train.txt 1600 800 0 235 91 10 91 true true
+java --enable-preview -cp target/classes/ gameoflife.Main patterns/puffer_train.txt 1600 800 0 235 91 10 91 true
 ```

-It's a demonstration of the viability of virtual threads in a highly concurrent, computationally intensive application.
+It's a demonstration of the viability of coroutine in a highly concurrent, computationally intensive application, with or without Java's virtual thread.

 ![Puffer Train](images/puffer-train.gif)